eth-cscs/COSMA/README.md

 ## Questions?

-For questions, feel free to contact us:
+For questions, feel free to contact us, and we will soon get back to you:
 - For questions regarding the implementation, contact Marko Kabic (marko.kabic@cscs.ch).
 - For questions regarding the theory, contact Grzegorz Kwasniewski (gkwasnie@inf.ethz.ch).

+> If you need any help with the integration of COSMA into your library, we will be more than happy to help you!

 ## Ackowledgements